June 5, 1981

 August 6, 2008

-The U.S. Centers for Disease Control and Prevention (CDC) release new domestic HIV incidence estimates that are substantially higher than previous estimates (56,300 new infections per year vs. 40,000).
+The U.S. Centers for Disease Control and Prevention release new U.S. HIV data showing a substantially higher infection rate than it previously estimated.

-The new estimates do not represent an actual increase in the numbers of HIV infections, but reflect a more accurate way of measuring new infections.
-A separate analysis suggests that the annual number of new infections was never as low as 40,000 and that it has been roughly stable since the late 1990s.
+The adjusted data did not represent an actual increase in the numbers of HIV infections, explained the CDC; instead, the data reflected a more accurate way of measuring new infections.
+A separate analysis suggested that the annual number of new infections was never as low as 40,000 and that the rate of new infections was stable since the late 1990s.

 October 6, 2008